 For many video game developers and publishers, Asia is an automatic “must” when considering global markets.
 At the forefront of global expansion considerations is typically Japan and China, acclaimed video game consumption giants, with a long standing ranking as 2 of the top 3 video game markets in the world.
 While Korea is often perceived as a market only for online game companies due to the large number of online players, experts see mobile platforms as a strategic opportunity because of recent and expected year-on-year growth for the market.
-In addition, according to Newzoo, 59% of the population in Asia is between the ages of 21-35, making the region a goldmine for the video game industry.
-With Asia’s video game industry comprising the largest market in the world, producing more than $10 billion, this region should be high on every game developer’s list of regions to target in the localization of their games.
+In addition, Asia Pacific has the highest number of gamers than any other region, with roughly 50 million gamers versus North America's 30 million.
+With Asia’s video game industry comprising the largest market in the world, this region should be high on every game developer’s list of regions to target in the localization of their games.

 What Makes or Breaks Business in Asia?

 As in Japanese business culture, “guanxi” – personal relationships – are considered vital in China.
 World Business Culture warns that the importance of the relationship building process should not be underestimated.
-LAI began its China initiative as a result of the incredible value we pass onto you due to our expansive understanding of the Chinese game market and unique resources we have acquired in our own journey.
+LAI began its China initiative as a result of the incredible value we pass onto you due to our expansive understanding of the Chinese game market and unique resources we have acquired throughout our experience in the Chinese game industry.
 The Korean industry is no different, as the quality of relationships is considered the “key to business success.”
 In Korea, there is even a saying that advises the importance of these relationships, “Make a friend first and a client second.”
-Due to LAI’s strategic decision to remain a boutique game translation company amidst a growing population of large, corporate translation vendors, we ensure personal relationships are at the forefront of all business activities.
+Due to LAI’s strategic decision to remain a boutique game localization and publishing company amidst a growing population of large, corporate translation vendors, we ensure personal relationships are at the forefront of all business activities.
 (In fact, if you see on LAI's Twitter feed or monthly e-newsletter that our travel plans or attendance at a conference fit in with your own plans, you have an open invitation to coffee with our CEO!)

 When considering markets for game translation and localization, from Southeast Asia to the highly competitive space in Japan, China, and South Korea and beyond, to the rest of the global market, it can be rather difficult to determine which region will yield the highest ROI.
 That is why we at LAI are working to add to our database of pertinent facts and statistics to ensure you are well-informed as you evaluate which markets are best for your organization.

 LAI strives to keep game developers and publishers updated on key markets for localization.
 If you find any errors or have additional information to add, please let us know at email@example.com.
 You can also stay informed of our new webpages by subscribing to LAI's monthly e-newsletter.
-Please check back soon on LAI's Global Game Markets page as we frequently update our web content to reflect new industry statistics and market projections.
-Latest page update: April 2013.
+Please check back soon on LAI's Global Game Industry Statistics page, as we frequently update our web content to reflect new key facts and market projections.
+Latest page update: July 2014.